The Gardner method for symmetries: Gardner method for symmetries

-The next thing to do is to observe that if we could solve (\ref{BT10})-(\ref{BT11}) to write $v_{\alpha}$ as a function of $\phi$ (or $u$) and (a finite number of) its derivatives, as well as the constant of integration, then we could rewrite (\ref{sym1}) in terms of $\phi$.
-This cannot be done explicitly, but it is possible to write a formal solution of (\ref{BT10})-(\ref{BT11}) to give $v_{\alpha}$ in terms of $\phi$ as a formal series in decreasing powers of $\alpha^{1/2}$.
-Explicitly we have
+The next thing to do is to observe that if we could solve (\ref{BT10})-(\ref{BT11}) to write $v_{\alpha}$ as a function of $\phi$ (or $u$) and (a finite number of) its derivatives, as well as a constant of integration, then we could rewrite (\ref{sym1}) in terms of $\phi$.
+This cannot be done explicitly.
+However it is possible to write a (formal) asymptotic series solution of (\ref{BT10})-(\ref{BT11}) for large $|\alpha|$, as a series in decreasing powers of $\alpha^{1/2}$.
+This takes the form

 or

 where